centminmod/xenforo-online-safety-act-uk-template/readme.md

 * **Trusted Flagger:** An individual or organization recognized by Ofcom for reliably reporting illegal content.

+* **Large Service:** A service which has more than 7 million monthly active United Kingdom users.

 ## 16. Index of Recommended Measures

 An index of recommented measures relevant for forums.